GeoffreyBooth/node/doc/api/esm.md

 1. The package main entry point, e.g. `'pkg'` can be used by both `require` to resolve to a CommonJS file and by `import` to resolve to an ES module file.
    (And likewise for exported paths, e.g. `'pkg/feature'`.)
-1. The package provides named exports, e.g. `import { name } from 'pkg'`.
+1. The package provides named exports, e.g. `import { name } from 'pkg'` rather than `import pkg from 'pkg'; pkg.name`.
 1. The package is potentially usable in other ES module environments such as browsers.
 1. The hazards described in the previous section are avoided or minimized.